GuenterQuast/picoCosmo_dev/README.md

      - Cosmo.daq : configuration for Cosmo-Panels
      - Kanne.daq : configuration for Kamiokanne
-These files contain the names of the files containing the configurations for the PicoScope device, the Buffer Manager and the Pulse Filter.
+These files contain the names of the files containing the actual configurations for the PicoScope device, the Buffer Manager and the Pulse Filter.

-The graphical interface can also be initialized with a configuration file:
+The graphical interface can also be initialized with such a configuration file:

    ./CosmoGui xxx.daq

 Alternatively, the configuration file can be selected and edited in the graphical interface.

-The graphical interface allows to inspect and modify the configuration and to start a new run.
-Configuration and output files are stored in a newly created directory `<Run Tag>_<date>/`, where a specific `<Run Tag>` can be specified by the user.
+The graphical interface allows to inspect and modify the configuration, to select a working directory for the output files and to start a new run.
+Configuration and output files are stored in a newly created sub-directory
+`<Run Tag>_<date>/` in the selected working directory, where a specific `<Run Tag>` can be defined by the user.

 ##Installation